preservim/nerdtree/README.markdown

 ### Can NERDTree access remote files via scp or ftp?

 Short answer: No, and there are no plans to add that functionality.
 However, Vim ships with a plugin that does just that.
-It's called netrw, and by adding the following lines to your `.vimrc`, you can use it to open files over the scp, ftp, or other protocols, while still using NERDTree for all local files.
-The function seamlessly makes the decision to open NERDTree or netrw, and other protocols can be added to the regular expression.
+It's called netrw, and by adding the following lines to your `.vimrc`, you can use it to open files over the `scp:`, `ftp:`, or other protocols, while still using NERDTree for all local files.
+The function seamlessly makes the decision to open NERDTree or netrw, and other supported protocols can be added to the regular expression.

 ```vim
 " Function to open the file or NERDTree or netrw.